DRMacIver/notebook/ideas.md

 * [ ] Everything is a teachable moment
 * [ ] Berkson's paradox is everywhere
 * [ ] The market for lemons is everywhere
+* [ ] You can read however you like.
+You don't have to read the whole thing.